 We are subject to extensive federal, state, local and foreign laws, regulations, rules and ordinances relating to safety, pollution, protection of the environment and the generation, storage, handling, transportation, treatment, disposal and remediation of hazardous substances and waste materials.
 In the ordinary course of business, we are subject to frequent environmental inspections and monitoring and occasional investigations by governmental enforcement authorities.
 In addition, our production facilities require operating permits that are subject to renewal, modification and, in certain circumstances, revocation.
 Actual or alleged violations of safety laws, environmental laws or permit requirements could result in restrictions or prohibitions on plant operations, substantial civil or criminal sanctions, as well as, under some environmental laws, the assessment of strict liability and/or joint and several liability.
-Moreover, changes in environmental regulations could inhibit or interrupt our operations, or require us to modify our facilities or operations.
-Accordingly, environmental or regulatory matters may cause us to incur significant unanticipated losses, costs or liabilities.
+Moreover, changes in environmental or regulatory matters may cause us to incur significant unanticipated losses, costs or liabilities.